Non-Academic Information Form

 Each applicant to study dentistry at The University of Manchester must complete an online information form with respect to non-academic activities.

-The Non-Academic Information Form can be thought of as an expanded personal statement where you can provide more information and tell us why you chose to apply to this dental school.
+The Non-Academic Information Form can be thought of as an expanded UCAS personal statement.
+This is your opportunity to provide more information and to tell us why you chose to apply to this dental school.

 Although we do not directly assess your personal statement as part of the selection process, you haven't wasted any time in writing it.
 You will find that you can use most of what you have written as the starting point for your Non-Academic Information Form, and we encourage you to do so.

 What we look for